hsiddhant2000/MyPythonProject/README.md

-Hi there,
+Hi there👋

-My name is Siddhant Hore.I am interested in Software Development.
+•My name is Siddhant Hore.
+•I am interested in Software Development.
-In this repository,I have done programs based on numerical methods and using various libraries like numpy and pandas.
+•In this repository,I have done programs based on numerical methods and using various libraries like numpy and pandas.
-I have also done programs of other type such as lists, and a tick-tack-toe game I have also added additional  C++ programs in this repository.
+•I have also done programs of other type such as lists, and a tick-tack-toe game •I have also added additional  C++ programs in this repository.